0xsha256/noxintel/README.md

 This project is mainly made for market research purposes.

 ## What it does
-It streams GZIP files that contains huge amounts of data and inserts that data in MongoDB.
-What you can do with this data is up to you.
+It streams a GZIP file that contains huge amounts of data and inserts that data in MongoDB.
+At the moment there are 1,1M registered units, but 88% of all businesses are missing websites.

-My idea before was to use APIs from google to gather statistical data from each website.
-However, I believe there are multiple open source alternatives, at least for some of the APIs that I can integrate into this project.
-(To be updated)

 Extract more data from the website URLs with these APIs.
 - [Google adwords API](https://developers.google.com/adwords/api/docs/guides/start)